Leslie-Lohman Museum of Art: Background

 The Leslie-Lohman Gay Art Foundation was founded by J. Frederic "Fritz" Lohman and Charles W. Leslie.
 The two men had been collecting art for several years, and mounted their first exhibition of gay art in their loft on Prince Street in New York City in 1969.
 They opened a commercial art gallery shortly thereafter, but this venue closed in the early 1980s at the advent of the AIDS pandemic.

 In 1987, the two men applied for nonprofit status as a precursor to establishing a foundation to preserve their collection of gay art and continue exhibition efforts.
 The Internal Revenue Service objected to the word "gay" in the title of the foundation and held up the nonprofit application for several years.
 The foundation was granted nonprofit status in 1990.

 The Leslie-Lohman Gay Art Foundation's first location was in a basement at 127B Prince Street in New York City.
-In 2006, the foundation moved into a ground floor gallery at 26 Wooster Street in historic SoHo; gallery space will be expanding in size in 2016–2017.
+In 2006, the foundation moved into a ground floor gallery at 26 Wooster Street in historic SoHo.
+The museum was closed for an expansion between October 2016 and March 2017.